200 Bexell Hall

 The Arthur Stonehill International Business Exchange Program

 The College of Business administers the largest international business exchange program in the state.
-This opportunity allows qualified students to study abroad in one of 10 carefully selected and approved programs.
+This opportunity allows qualified students to study abroad in one of 12 carefully selected and approved programs.
 Successful completion of course work enables students to earn their option in International Business through this one term of study.
-Current programs are available in Austria, Australia (I.B. option not available here), Czech Republic, Denmark, Germany, Hong Kong, Norway, Singapore, Spain, Sweden and Thailand.
+Current programs are available in Austria, Australia (I.B. option not available here), Czech Republic, Denmark, Germany, Hong Kong, Netherlands, Norway, Singapore, Spain, Sweden and Thailand.
 A one-credit orientation class is required the term prior to departure, and a reflection paper is due upon return.
 All courses are taught in English and focus on various aspects of international finance, management and marketing.

 Austin Entrepreneurship Program